300 Level English

 M. Simpson

-"Travel made the United States.
-As both a country and a concept, America was founded on movement— of people, of ideas, of goods."
+“Travel made the United States.
+As both a country and a concept, America was founded on movement—of people, of ideas, of goods.”

-- John Cox Traveling South: Travel Narratives and the Construction of American Identity (Georgia, 2005)
+- John Cox Traveling South: Travel Narratives and the Construction of American

 In just two sentences, the literary critic John Cox succinctly captures mobility’s dialectic in the American instance: at once a potent myth in the national imaginary and an abiding material dynamic in US cultural life.
 So understood, these entangled issues exemplify what some scholars call the politics of mobility, a perspective that will frame and guide our study in this course.
 As a concept, the politics of mobility challenges us to reject the ordinary understanding of mobility as a common condition, freely available to everyone, and to see instead the ways in which and ends to which mobility constitutes a social and cultural resource, differentially distributed, invested, directed, and determined, and as such always and necessarily subject to contest and struggle.
-We will use this perspective to explore a diverse range of cultural materials – fictional and non-fictional narrative, poetry, film, artwork, print ephemera – produced in the United States over the last two centuries.
-Likely topics include: struggles over slavery; Native American removal and resistance; social mobility; immigration and national fantasy; automobility; production, circulation, and labor; mediation and the circuits of culture; energy and mobility.
+We will use this perspective to explore a diverse range of cultural materials—fictional and non-fictional narrative, poetry, film, artwork, print ephemera—produced in the United States over the last two centuries.
+Topics include: struggles over slavery; Native American removal and resistance; social mobility; immigration and national fantasy; automobility; production, circulation, and labor; mediation and the circuits of culture; energy and mobility.

-ENGL 372 LEC B1: Publishing Canadian Literature
+ENGL 372 LEC A1: Publishing Canadian Literatures

 D. Fuller